metaeducation/rebol-odbc/README.md

 same as the Rebol 3 Core.

 ## Future Directions

-A big goal for the ODBC Extension is to make it completely use the libRebol API, without needing to reach into the structure of cells via the %sys-core.h header file.
-As the API has become more flexible this process is ongoing.

 Right now if you build a Rebol with the ODBC extension statically, then that Rebol will require the ODBC shared libraries or DLLs to be present on the